JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 _Note: The taxonomy endpoint is temporary.
 Please check [jobtechdev.se](https://www.jobtechdev.se/) for updates._

 ### Finding jobs in the public sector
 In Sweden, organizations number reflect type of organization.
 For instance is the first figura a two if the organization is a public organization.
-TYhis could be used in you search.
+This could be used in you search.

 Request URL to get jobs in Swedish public sector